 UNC Asheville is included once again among the top 100 "Best Values in Public Colleges," in rankings recently released by Kiplinger's Personal Finance.
 Beginning with a pool of almost 600 public institutions, Kiplinger's selected the top 100 based on a combination of best academic quality and value.
 UNC Asheville, which ranks 58th in the nation, has regularly made the list for the past decade.

 UNC Asheville’s deadline for Early Action applications from prospective students has been extended from its original date, November 15, to November 22, 2013.
 Applicants now have an extra week to prepare and submit their applications.

-The Board of Trustees of the University of North Carolina at Asheville will hold a special called meeting at 11:30 AM on Friday, April 26, 2013 in Phillips Hall room 117 on the UNC Asheville campus.
-The purpose of the meeting is to review items in closed session including employment contracts and potential property acquisition.
+The Executive Committee of the Board of Trustees of the University of North Carolina at Asheville will hold a meeting from 2-3:30 p.m. on Thursday, Oct.
+24, 2013 in the Highsmith University Union, room 235, on the UNC Asheville campus.

 UNC Asheville’s new Astronomy Laboratory/Observatory, slated to open early in 2014, will provide the university, area K-12 schools and the community with an important new facility for teaching about science and observing the universe.